isaac-chung/nextpick/README.md

 and the entered location are shown.
 ![app](/static_img/wk3_screenshots/image1.jpg)

  This is followed by 5 images, along with their cosine difference to the input image and the distance to the current location.
+Clicking the address would lead to a Google search of the address.
 ![app](/static_img/wk3_screenshots/image2.jpg)
 ![app](/static_img/wk3_screenshots/image3.jpg)